kk289/Java-Handle-DropDown-using-Selenium/README.md

 4. Click Next, and give a name to your project, like "DropdownProj"

-5. Now create a package inside src/test/java/ and name it "Dopdown" then create a class inside it, name it "DropDownTest", and we also need to create a main class, name it "JavaMail"
+5. Now create a package inside src/test/java/ and name it "Dopdown" then create a class inside it, name it "DropDownTest".

 <h4> What is Maven? </h4>